bterwijn/invocation_tree/README.md

-this package is under constructions, there may be inconsistencies or things missing
+this page is under constructions, there may be inconsistencies or things missing

 # Installation #
 Install (or upgrade) `invocation_tree` using pip: